-If the results for 4 concentrations fail the 25% accuracy criterion, then the set of samples collected at 0.1 x exposure limit should be excluded from the data set.
-The pooled ${rT}$ and the bias should be recalculated on this reduced data set before performing the accuracy analysis described in the previous paragraph.
+If the results for 4 concentrations fail the 25% accuracy criterion, then the set of samples collected at the lowest concentration level should be excluded from the data set.
+The pooled $\hat{S}{rT}$ and the bias should be recalculated on this reduced data set before performing the accuracy analysis described in the previous paragraph.